Lifelong Wellness

 Start with 1 set of 2 repetitions.
 Perform the exercise in a smooth, controlled movement with a good stop at the end position.
 Intensity is light.
 And the purpose of this exercise is to stretch the front of the hip.

-Low Lunge With Reach 1- stretches for the psoas muscle
+Low Lunge With Reach Start

-Low Lunge With Reach 2
+Low Lunge With Reach End

 5. Bridge Pose